MERN-Quiz-App/Quiz-App-Docs/README.md

   - Create a new category
   - Specify the number of questions in a quiz
   - Add questions and answers
-  - Save and exit when finish
+  - Save and exit when finished
   - Quit any time

 * Edit a quiz:
   - Delete an entire quiz with all its questions and answers
   - Add, edit, delete questions
   - Add, edit, delete answers
-  - Save and exit when finish
+  - Save and exit when finished

 Nice-to-haves:
 * Change timer duration for individual question
 * User portal
   - Sign in
+  - Edit user's information
   - Delete account
 * Authorization
   - Only registered users can create a new quiz
-  - Only admins and the quiz creator can edit the quiz
+  - Only admins and the quiz creator can edit or delete the quiz
 * Sign up
  - Sign up with a valid email address and password
 * Leaderboard